maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

-The next time you visit a website or use an app, ***observe*** at it and ***think*** about why it looks and behaves the way it does.
+The next time you visit a website or use an app, ***observe*** it and ***think*** about why it looks and behaves the way it does.

 <br>

 **Ask yourself the following:**

 - Why are elements placed where they are?
 - Is there a color scheme to things?
+How are the colors making you feel?
-- Can you infer functionality from the looks of elements?
+- Can you infer functionality from the looks and placement of elements?
 - Do you have to perform actions in a certain order?
 If so, why?
 - Do you like it?
 If so, why?

 <br>